Area movement: The players take turns to move (or push) meeples.

 a bigger medium box, partly to make it the same size as Demokratia and partly to fit meeples and

 wooden bridges.
-The contest version will have to make do with discs and tile bridges to fit in a small
+The contest version had to make do with discs and tile bridges to fit in a small

 box but that's another story.